bobot/reach-tech-doc/source/reach-big-data-infrastructure/deusto/index.rst

     1. Web access to JupyterLab.
     2. Usage of applications deployed by Deusto.
-    3. DIY and deploy your own Kubernetes deployments.
+    3. Your own Kubernetes deployments.

 Next, those different access methods are explained.

+.. _jupyter-lab:

 JupyterLab
 ----------